zongtihuoguoguan/Policy-Transparency-China-2024/ReadMe.txt

 Not included are one dataset and one code file:
 -- Dataset: data.xlsx
--- Code: the Scraper.py used to collect all the data.xlsx
+-- Code: the Scraper.py used to collect the data.xlsx